raks0009/raks0009.github.io/_pages/projects.md

 author_profile: true
 ---
 <br/>
-Right now, I'm working on the following projects:

 ### Personal Projects

 <br/>
-1) Machine Learning Methods for Sleep-Stage and Seizure Classification using MoMaMeMi filtered brainwaves. (with A Amalin Prince)
+1) Machine Learning Methods for Sleep-Stage and Seizure Classification using MoMaMeMi filtered brainwaves.
+(with A Amalin Prince)

 <br/>
-2) Translation Validation using Petri nets. (with Soumyadip Bandyopadhyay)
+2) Translation Validation using Petri nets.
+(with Soumyadip Bandyopadhyay)

 <br/>
-3) Validating Feature Model COnfigurations using Petri nets. (with Soumyadip Bandyopadhyay and Dominique Blouin)
+3) Validating Feature Model COnfigurations using Petri nets.
+(with Soumyadip Bandyopadhyay and Dominique Blouin)

 ### Projects I'm contributing to as a Collaborator